lauracondon/pands-project2021/README.md

 Along with this README which will explain the project in detail, this repository contains the following:

+- README-images - this folder contains images embedded in this README.
 - data-visualizations - this folder contains all png files outputted by analysis.py.
 - analysis.py - this Python file contains all the code used to analyse the iris dataset.
-- iris.data - the version of the Fisher Iris dataset used for this project [1].
+- iris.data - the version of the Fisher Iris dataset used for this project **[1]**.
-- summary.txt - this text file contains various numerical summaries of the variables in the     iris dataset as outputted by analysis.py.
+- summary.txt - this text file contains numerical summaries of the variables in the iris dataset as outputted by analysis.py.

 # 2. Summary of the Fisher Iris Data Set

 The Fisher Iris data set is a multivariate data set consisting of a total of one hundred and fifty samples of iris flowers.
 Fifty samples were collected from each of three different species of iris (iris setosa, iris virginica and iris versicolor) by Edgar Anderson.
 Four attributes are recorded for each sample - sepal length, sepal width, petal length, petal width - as well as the class identifier (the species of the iris).
-All measurements are given in centimeters [1].
+All measurements are given in centimeters **[1]**.

 R.A.
 Fisher first published this dataset in the article 'The Use of Multiple Measurements in Taxonomic Problems' in 1936.
 In it, Fisher uses the dataset to create a linear discriminant model in order to classify the three different species of iris.
-Anderson also published an article in 1936, entitled 'The Species Problem in Iris' in which he uses the information from the dataset, in combination with additional research, to hypothesize that iris versicolor is an amphidiploid hybrid of iris setosa and iris virginica [2].
-This hypothesis was confirmed by Yoong Lim et. al in 2007 in the article 'Parental Origin and Genome Evolution in the Allopolyploid Iris versicolor' [3].
+Edgar Anderson also published an article in 1936, entitled 'The Species Problem in Iris' in which he uses the information from the dataset, in combination with additional research, to hypothesize that iris versicolor is an amphidiploid hybrid of iris setosa and iris virginica **[2]**.
+This hypothesis was confirmed by Yoong Lim et. al in 2007 in the article 'Parental Origin and Genome Evolution in the Allopolyploid Iris versicolor' **[3]**.

 ![Iris Species](/README-images/species-of-iris.PNG)

 <p align="center">
-    <i>Petals and Sepals of the Three Iris Species</i> [4].
+    <i>Petals and Sepals of the Three Iris Species</i> **[4]**.
 </p>

-Since its publication, Fisher's iris dataset has become tremendously popular for use in machine learning and statistics.
-According to Wiley Online Library, it has been cited in other publications 8,336 times - 547 times in 2020 alone, reflecting its continued popularity [5].
-Wiley also records that it has been referenced in 41 patents, ranging from medical devices to a data mining and analytics suite called KnowledgeSTUDIO first released in 1999 and still available today [6].
+Since its publication, Fisher's Iris dataset has become tremendously popular for use in machine learning and statistics.
+According to Wiley Online Library, it has been cited in other publications 8,336 times - 547 times in 2020 alone, reflecting its continued popularity **[5]**.
+Wiley also records that it has been referenced in 41 patents, ranging from medical devices to a data mining and analytics suite called KnowledgeSTUDIO first released in 1999 and still available today **[6]**.

 Use of this dataset is not without issue, however, and there are errors that were incorporated into its reproduced versions which went unnoticed for many years.
-Notably, the version uploaded to the University of California at Irvine's machine learning repository contains two errors, as first noted by Besdek et. al [7].
-These errors are now acknowledged by the UCI on their website [8].
-Additionally some biologists have argued that iris flowers don't actually have sepals at all and instead have tepals [9].
-That argument is best left to them but it is an interesting aside to a near ubiquitous dataset.
+Notably, the version uploaded to the University of California at Irvine's machine learning repository contains two errors, as first noted by Besdek et. al **[7]**.
+These errors are now acknowledged by the UCI on their website **[8]**.
+Additionally some biologists have argued that iris flowers don't actually have sepals at all and instead have tepals **[9]**.
+While that argument is best left to them but it is an interesting aside to a near ubiquitous dataset.

 # 3. How to Run analysis.py

 If you would like to run analysis.py on your own Windows machine, you will need to have the following installed:

-1. [Anaconda](https://www.anaconda.com/products/individual) - a Python distribution platform that comes preinstalled with the basic libaries you need for data science and machine learning.
+1. [Anaconda](https://www.anaconda.com/products/individual) - a Python distribution platform that comes preinstalled with the basic libraries you need for data science and machine learning.
-2. [Visual Studio Code](https://code.visualstudio.com/)- a desktop code editor
+2. [Visual Studio Code](https://code.visualstudio.com/)- a desktop code editor.

 To run simply:
 1. Clone the repository to your machine by following the steps in Github's [guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
-Note that you will also need to download [Git Bash](https://git-scm.com/downloads).
+You will need to download [Git Bash](https://git-scm.com/downloads) in order to do this.

     **OR**

-    download the repository as a zip file by clicking the green 'Code' button.
+    download the repository as a zip file by clicking the green 'Code' button at the top of this page.

 2. Open the resulting folder in Visual Studio Code.
 3. Navigate to analysis.py within the folder and click run.